StarryLeo/starry-vim/README.md

 Great care has been taken to ensure that each plugin plays nicely with others, and optional configuration has been provided for what we believe is the most efficient use.

 Lastly (and perhaps, most importantly) It is completely cross platform.
-It works well on Windows, Linux and OSX without any modifications or additional configurations.
+It works well on Windows, Linux and MacOS without any modifications or additional configurations.
 If you are using [MacVim] or Gvim additional features are enabled.
 So regardless of your environment just clone and run.

 # Installation
 ## Requirements
-To make all the plugins work, specifically [deoplete](https://github.com/Shougo/deoplete.nvim), you need [vim with python3](https://github.com/Shougo/deoplete.nvim#requirements). if `:echo has("python3")` rerurns `1`, then you have python3 support; otherwise, see below.
+To make all the plugins work, specifically [deoplete], you need [vim with python3](https://github.com/Shougo/deoplete.nvim#requirements). if `:echo has('python3')` rerurns `1`, then you have python3 support; otherwise, see below.

 You can enable Python3 interface with pip3: